suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # A. Full CDDL {#full-cddl}
 In order to create a valid SUIT Manifest document the structure of the corresponding CBOR message MUST adhere to the following CDDL data definition.

 To be valid, the following CDDL MUST have the COSE CDDL appended to it.
-The COSE CDDL can be obtained by following the directions in {{RFC8152}}, section 1.3.
+The COSE CDDL can be obtained by following the directions in {{RFC8152}}, Section 1.3.

 ~~~ CDDL
 {::include draft-ietf-suit-manifest.cddl}